Last updated on April 16, 2026

 Choice of Fortunes

-Choice of Fortunes is an Alchemy- and Historic-only card that makes use of the seek mechanic.
-It’ll let you see a bunch of cards while stripping away your hand size requirements until the end of the game.
+Choice of Fortunes is an Alchemy card, that's to say a digital-only card that you can only play on MTG Arena.
+It uses the seek mechanic and lets you see a bunch of cards while stripping away your hand size requirements until the end of the game.
 Given how it’s limited to Arena, I have a hard time quantifying it against paper cards.
 If you play those formats, sound off in the comments!

 Graceful Adept from Champions of Kamigawa is one of the most underwhelming infinite hand size effects compared to the others.
 It’s just a creature with 1/3 stats and a “no maximum hand size” ability, but it counts as a human and a wizard, in case your deck cares.